Crisis proves a curse for Greece's Orthodox Church

 Unlike in some European nations to the north where the influence of religion is dwindling, the church plays a leading role in the life of the Greece.

-Long-bearded priests, dressed in flowing black robes, are a common sight on the country’s streets and the Orthodox faith is recognized by the constitution as the official religion.
-When a new government was sworn in last year, the Archbishop of Athens blessed the prime minister and cabinet in a colorful ceremony.
+Long-bearded priests, dressed in flowing black robes, are a common sight on the country’s streets and the Orthodox faith is recognised by the constitution as the official religion.
+W hen a new government was sworn in last year, the Archbishop of Athens blessed the prime minister and cabinet in a colourful ceremony.

 According to opinion polls, about 80 percent of respondents believe in God.
 This makes Greeks among Europe’s strongest Christians, although many are infrequent church-goers.